refena/refena/refena/README.md

 ### ➤ ref.watch

-Read the value of a provider and rebuild the widget when the value changes.
+Read the value of a provider and rebuild the widget / provider when the value changes.

 This should be used within a `build` method of a widget or inside a body of a `ViewProvider`.